This is the multi-page printable view of this section. Click here to print.

 Enterprise UI

 The Anchore Enterprise UI module interfaces with Anchore API using the external API endpoint.
 The UI requires access to the Anchore database where it creates its own namespace for persistent configuration storage.
-Additionaly, a Redis database is used to store session information.
+Additionally, a Redis database deployed and managed by Anchore Enterprise through the supported deployment mechanisms is used to store session information.

 • Network